Muhammad-Ahmad-AI/react-admin-example/README.md

-# React Admin Example using
+# React Admin Example using react-admin

 > Example of React Admin.
 We use JSON-Server for our REST API